gman0/dummy-fuse-csi/README.md

 ```

 `csi.plugin.restoreMounts` chart value is set to `true` by default.
 It attempts (but ultimately fails) to restore existing mounts on startup.

+### restoreMounts mitigation

+When `csi.plugin.restoreMounts` chart value is enabled, dummy-fuse-csi attempts to restore existing mounts on startup.

+It stores mount instructions in node-local storage.
+These instructions are created for each `NodeStageVolume` and `NodePublishVolume` RPC and then later removed on `NodeUnpublishVolume` and `NodeUnstageVolume` RPCs.
+Should the node plugin be restarted after Stage/Publish calls, but before Unpublish/Unstage calls, dummy-fuse-csi will attempt to replay the stored mount instructions, remounting the volumes.

+This only restores FUSE and bind mounts from the node plugin onto the node.
+This is only one half of the solution.
+The other is restoring these mounts from the node and into the Pods that consume the concerned volumes.
+In order to do that, the CO must restart these consumer Pods, or they need to trigger the restart themselves (e.g. when a consumer container dies due to I/O error).
+Kubernetes doesn't implement this functionality yet, and it depends on the particular application how it handles I/O errors and if such error would make it `exit()`.

+All in all, this is a very unreliable mitigation and not a general solution at all.

 ## Demo